A well-planned pollinator garden can help support native bees by providing critical food and habitat during the winter.

 Leave the leaves!
 Avoid raking fallen leaves where practical.
 Collect and store leaves in piles to spread onto the garden in spring (or once they break down).

-Keep a small patch (3 by 3-foot) of bare earth available for ground-nesting bumble bees and others; do not cover with mulch or disturb the area.
+Keep a small patch (3 by 3 feet) of bare earth available for ground-nesting bumble bees and others; do not cover with mulch or disturb the area.

 Wait until spring to cut back dormant perennials and shrubs, especially those with hollow stems, or leave at least 12 inches of stem for habitat; OR loosely pile sticks and cuttings on-site for winter and wait until spring before composting them.